tyllmoritz/goomba/readme.txt

 Double Speed:  Controls whether the emulated GBC runs in double speed mode or not.
 There are two modes for this option:
-    Timers - Only the GBC's internal clock runs at double speed, the processor stays at single speed, use this for games which play the music at half speed when double speed mode is turned off.
+    Full   - Emulates the GBC at full double speed.
+This can be twice as slow as emulating it at normal speed.
              This is the default mode.
-    Full   - Emulates the GBC at full double speed.
-This is twice as slow as emulating it at normal speed.
-Some games need it.
+    Timers - Only the GBC's internal clock runs at double speed, the processor stays at single speed.
+Games may run faster at this setting.
+             This setting may cause some games to crash.

 Pogoshell Plugin: If you wish to use Goomba Color with Pogoshell just rename goomba.gba to goomba.mb, put it in the plugins directory,